LogtalkDotOrg/logtalk3/tools/ports/NOTES.md

 Interpreting profiling data
 ---------------------------

-Some of the useful information that can be inferred from the profiling data
+Some useful information that can be inferred from the profiling data include:
-include:

 - which predicates are called more often (from the `call` port)
 - unexpected failures (from the `fail` port)